Mass media in Moldova: Attacks and threats against journalists

 In 2015-2016 Russian journalists were repeatedly denied entry to Moldova.

 Political interferences

 State authorities and policy makers are known to make "recommendations" and "friendly pressure" on what to report or not, and how.

 Authorities prohibited journalists to be present at the renewed Parliament's plenary hall, restricting them to a separate press room.
 The Independent Journalism Centre (IJC) criticised the policy as a violation of access and pressed the government to repeal it, also lamenting the insufficient space devoted to journalists.

 In January 2014 several cable operators excluded three broadcasters from their basic packages.
 The excluded ones were the opposition-linked Accent TV, the critical Jurnal TV, and RTR Moldova which rebroadcasts Russian media.
 They were reintroduced following objections from the public and international organisations such as the OSCE.

+In 2022, the government removed the broadcasting licenses from six television stations for allegedly broadcasting pro-Russian propaganda and disinformation about Russia's invasion of Ukraine in violation of the country's Audiovisual Services Code.
+The stations were Primul, RTR Moldova, Accent TV, NTV Moldova, TV6 and Orhei TV.
+The government stated that this was done in order to "prevent the risk of disinformation or attempts to manipulate public opinion".
+All six were either owned or affiliated with Ilan Șhor, a fugitive pro-Russian politician and businessman who fled to Israel in 2019 after being convicted of fraud and money-laundering and sentenced to 15 years in prison in absentia.

+In October 2023 Moldova, having declared a national emergency, blocked several websites of major Russian news media organizations, including TASS and Interfax.
+They were accused of taking part in an information war against the country.
+In a separate decree, Moldova also suspended the licenses of six domestic TV channels broadcasting Russian disinformation.
+Since 2022 Moldova already banned news and analysis programming from Russia.
+Orizont TV, ITV, Prime, Publika TV, Canal 2 and Canal 3 were also banned for a stated reason of "undermining the local elections".

 Civil defamation lawsuits

 Despite decriminalisation of defamation in 2009, cases keep being filed against media outlets in the Moldovan courts, which are reputed for their lack of integrity.
 Courts also do not publish number of cases filed.